hirorohi03/EasyForgeNeo/README.md

 <details>
 <summary><b>TIPS (Click to expand)</b></summary>

-> - If a GeForce RTX 30 series GPU (Ampere architecture, Compute Capability 8.6) or higher is detected, Forge Neo will be automatically configured with `--sage --flash --nunchaku` enabled.
+> - If a GeForce RTX 30 series GPU (Ampere architecture, Compute Capability 8.6) or higher is detected, Forge Neo will be automatically configured with `--sage --flash` enabled.
 > - Detection may not work correctly in multi-GPU environments (we will consider addressing this if detailed feedback/information is provided).

 </div>